 We can rejoice, too, when we run into problems and trials, for we know that they help us develop endurance.
-4 And endurance develops strength of character, and character strengthens our confident hope of salvation. – Romans 5:3-4 NLT
+And endurance develops strength of character, and character strengthens our confident hope of salvation. – Romans 5:3-4 NLT

 My mentor used to say that happiness comes and goes like a sneeze.

-We can find a more profound sense of well-being and true joy.
+But we have access to a more profound sense of well-being and true joy.
 Even amid challenging circumstances, peace and contentment come from knowing that God is in control and working all things for our good.

 Dig Deeper